North Carolina Debt Relief Programs in 2025

 How It Works

 Tar Heel State residents can set up a savings account with a credit counseling organization or private debt management firm.
-After determining how much you owe each month, you’ll start making payments to the program that will pay each creditor.
+After determining how much you owe each month, you’ll start making payments through a debt management plan (DMP) that covers each creditor.

 Pros

-- Combines multiple bills into one coordinated payment
+• Combines multiple debts into one easy monthly payment

 Cons